15532th/avtdl/README.md

 It means that after a feed url is added to the monitor, it will only generate records when feed gets new entries that came in after the moment of first update on startup.

 The `quiet_start` option does the same on every startup, discarding entities that were added to the feed while the application wasn't running.

+##### `reset_origin`

+Normally, once produced record is bound to its chain, meaning that any filter or action entity listed in multiple chains will only pass each processed record to the chain it has come from.
+However it might sometimes be useful to remove this limitation in order to merge output of multiple chains in one.
+See the [chains](#chains) sections above for detailed explanation and usage example.

 ##### Formatting templates